bhagyashreeWalanj/snubes-ui-task/README.md

 ## Features

-- Fill form with all fields validations
+- A form filled with all field validations
 - input Phone Number with country code selection
 - Manubar Link Navigation on scroll
 - Responsive web Page